Nudge: Accelerating Overdue Pull Requests Towards Completion: Background: A Pull Request's Life Cycle

 Pull request life-cycle is a complex process involving several actors and activities.
-However, it's also an important process since inadequate code reviews can result in bugs and sub optimal design with both short term and long term implications.
+However, it's also an important process since inadequate code reviews can result in bugs and sub-optimal design with both short-term and long-term implications.
 Prior work has shown that the size of the code changes has a significant impact on the time taken for code reviews.
-However, there are several other factors which can also impact code review time.
-Baysal et al. \cite{baysal2013influence} found that the reviewer workload and past experience can impact the time taken for code reviews.
+However, there are several other factors that can also impact code review time.
+Baysal et al. \cite{baysal2013influence} found that the reviewer's workload and past experience can impact the time taken for code reviews.
 Further other organizational (such as release deadlines) and geographical factors (collaboration across multiple time zones) can also influence the speed.
 While these factors are critical for faster code reviews but they are hard to change.

 Often, developers are working on multiple projects and features at the same time.
 They are simultaneously working on code changes while reviewing other people's code reviews.
-So, it's very common to lose track of pending activities which might be blocking the pull requests.
+So, it's very common to lose track of pending activities that might be blocking the pull requests.
 This problem is further amplified since these code reviews are spread across multiple repositories.
 So, in this work, we build the Nudge tool to provide intelligent reminders to both the authors and the reviewers.